-- Improved Disk I/O facilities for handling larger files - SHELL which allows COMMAND or Child processes to run without having to leave BASIC - Multilevel directories for better disk organization - Directory management (MKDIR/CHDIR/RMDIR) - Improved Graphics: Line Clipping, VIEW, WINDOW - Screen Editor enhancements including text window support - Additional Event Trapping: PLAY, TIMER - User definable Keyboard trapping - More precise error reporting with the new system functions: ERDEV and ERDEV\$ - Double Precision Transcendentals (optional with the /D switch) - More precise control of BASIC's memory allocation for user routines with the /M: switch a notation
+- Improved Disk I/O facilities for handling larger files - SHELL which allows COMMAND or Child processes to run without having to leave BASIC - Multi level directories for better disk organization - Directory management (MKDIR/CHDIR/RMDIR) - Improved Graphics: Line Clipping, VIEW, WINDOW - Screen Editor enhancements including text window support - Additional Event Trapping: PLAY, TIMER - User definable Keyboard trapping - More precise error reporting with the new system functions: ERDEV and ERDEV\$ - Double Precision Transcendentals (optional with the /D switch) - More precise control of BASIC's memory allocation for user routines with the /M: switch

+INTRODUCTION Page 1-3

-4 1.2 Syntax Notation ommands are discussed in this document, the following notational ollowed: [] Square brackets indicate that the enclosed entry is optional.
+1.2 Syntax Notation

+When commands are discussed in this document, the following notation will be followed:
-Angle brackets indicate user-entered data.
-When the angle brackets enclose lowercase text, the user must type in an entry defined by the text; for example, < filename > .
-When the angle brackets enclose uppercase text, the user must press the key named by the text; for example, < RETURN >.

-- { } Braces indicate that the user has a choice between two or more entries.
+- [] Square brackets indicate that the enclosed entry is optional. - Angle brackets indicate user-entered data.
+When the angle brackets enclose lowercase text, the user must type in an entry defined by the text; for example, <filename>.
+When the angle brackets enclose uppercase text, the user must press the key named by the text; for example, <RETURN>. - Braces indicate that the user has a choice between two or more entries.
 At least one of the entries enclosed in braces must be chosen unless the entries are also enclosed in square brackets. - Vertical bars separate choices within braces.
-At least one of the entries separated by bars must be chosen unless the entries are also enclosed in square brackets. - Ellipses indicate that an entry may be repeated as many times as needed or desired. - CAPS Capital letters indicate portions of statements or commands that must be entered exactly as shown.
+At least one of the entries separated by bars must be chosen unless the entries are also enclosed in square brackets. - ...
+Ellipses indicate that an entry may be repeated as many times as needed or desired. - CAPS Capital letters indicate portions of statements or commands that must be entered exactly as shown.